datanav/docs/technical/tripletex-freshteam.rst

 Tripletex Employee to Freshteam Employee
 ----------------------------------------
+Every Tripletex Employee will be synchronized with a Freshteam Employee.

+If a matching Freshteam Employee already exists, the Tripletex Employee will be merged with the existing one.
-Before any synchronization can take place, a link between a Tripletex Employee and a Freshteam Employee must be established.
+If no matching Freshteam Employee is found, a new Freshteam Employee will be created.

 A Tripletex Employee will merge with a Freshteam Employee if one of the following property combinations match: